 The future of security is splintering data into infinite fragments stored all over the world.
 Each fragment is meaningless on its own.
 The index is kept in unhackable blockchains.

 Energy produced in a way that does not pollute the atmosphere.
-Energy production methods like solar, wind and nuclear are some examples.
+Solar, wind and nuclear power are examples.

 Measurable changes in global and or regional climate patterns that began to increase exponentially in the mid to late 20th century.
 This dramatic change is largely attributed to the increased levels of atmospheric carbon dioxide produced by the use of fossil fuels.

 You can grow your own brain in a dish.
 You can grow 100 of them, in fact, and test out medicines to see which works best.
 Individual drugs can be tried against a patient’s own neurons or heart muscle cells to look for efficacy before prescribing.
 This could drastically reduce side effects and the guessing game that doctors must play when prescribing chemotherapy and antipsychotics.

 A gene editing tool that’s cheap ($75), precise and fast becoming universal, CRISPR adopts the mechanism that bacteria use to recognize and attack viruses.
 It can be used on any organism, any species, plant or animal.